allegroai/clearml-docs/docs/webapp/applications/apps_overview.md

 Configure and launch app instances, then track their execution from the app dashboard.

-ClearML provides a range of applications to enhance your workflows:
+ClearML provides applications in a range of categories to enhance your workflows:

 ### General
 Applications for automating and optimizing workflows, and monitoring project performance: